Entering the French market: how to overcome digital marketing challenges in France

 Audrey Maffre

-Senior International Digital Marketing Executive
+Senior International Digital Campaign Manager

 International

-However, there are key differences between France and the UK and bulldozing into the market without understanding these differences is a sure-fire way of setting your expansion up to fail.
+However, there are key differences between France and the UK and bulldozing into the market, without understanding these differences, is a sure-fire way of setting your expansion up to fail.

 Different culture, different people